St Bartholomew's Primary School Mission Statement:

 St Bart's Parochial Church Council consider the definition of a strong religious connection as:

-The child/children and both Parents/Guardians having attended the Saturday or Sunday Worship service weekly to fortnightly for at least one year, and be able to show involvement with various church activities.
+The child/children and both Parents/Guardians having attended the Saturday or Sunday Worship service weekly to fortnightly for at least one year prior to the application, and be able to show involvement with various church activities.

 (Please note Little Acorns, Life Groups, Bart's Butterflies, and any other group are not considered to be weekly Service attendance.)